koechian/koechian/README.md

   ### 👀 Hobbies
   - 🎮 Videogames, mostly multiplayer FPS, RPG's and FIFA.
   - ⚽ I love playing football.
 I also played football for many years but didn't like it too much
-  - 🏋🏻‍♂️ I like working out and 🏃🏻 running (mostly in the rain 🌧)
+  - 🏋🏻‍♂️ I like working out and 🏃🏻 running.

 <!-- OS -->